 This is another major perk of being a Preferred cardholder, because it increases my earning potential and gives me more flexibility in the way I redeem both my points and cash back.

 Is the card worth it?

 The bottom line is yes, this card is worth it.
-While I haven’t been able to use the Preferred to maximize points on travel purchases recently, Chase has made adjustments to the way consumers can earn points until travel returns as an aspect of our everyday lives.
+While I wasn’t able to use the Preferred to maximize points on travel purchases during the peak of the pandemic, Chase made adjustments to the way consumers can earn points for other purchases beyond travel.

-And with an extremely competitive sign-up bonus and convenient ways to redeem points and cash back, it’s obvious that the Preferred should be a staple in your wallet throughout the pandemic.
+And now that travel is opening up again, the hotel credit, a competitive sign-up bonus and convenient ways to redeem points and cash back, it’s obvious that a Preferred should be a staple in your wallet.